-Austin mass shooting: Second suspect arrested following deadly attack: report
+Austin mass shooting: Second suspect arrested following deadly attack

 Second suspect is reportedly 17 years old

-Police in Austin, Texas, have arrested the second suspect wanted in connection with a mass shooting that killed one person and wounded 13 others on a bustling downtown street over the weekend, according to a local report.
+The second suspect wanted in connection with an Austin, Texas mass shooting that killed one person and wounded 13 others on a bustling downtown street over the weekend was arrested Monday while in summer school, authorities said.

-Austin police arrested the suspect, who is 17, in Killeen, Texas, on Monday morning and charged him with aggravated assault, KVUE reported.
-The suspect, whose name was not provided, will reportedly be charged as an adult.
+Austin police arrested the suspect, who is 17, in Killeen, located 70 miles north and just outside the Army's sprawling Foort Hood installation, and charged him with aggravated assault.

+He will reportedly be charged as an adult.
+He was taken into custody while enrolled in a summer school class, the Austin Police Department said in a news release.

 Monday’s arrest was the second made in connection with the early Saturday shooting, but additional details regarding the first person, who is a juvenile, have not been released, according to the report.